mlochbaum/BQN/doc/depth.md

         ⌽⚇¯1 n
         ⌽⚇¯2 n

 While a negative depth tells how many levels to go down, a non-negative depth gives the maximum depth of the argument before applying the left operand.
 On a depth-3 array like above, depth `2` is equivalent to `¯1` and depth `1` is equivalent to `¯2`.
-A depth of `0` means to loop until non-arrays are reached, that is, apply [pervasively](https://aplwiki.com/wiki/Pervasion), like a scalar function.
+A depth of `0` means to descend all the way to the level of atoms, that is, apply [pervasively](https://aplwiki.com/wiki/Pervasion), like a scalar function.

         ⟨'a',"bc"⟩ ≍⚇0 ⟨2‿3,4⟩